paramudya/from-csv-to-insert-into/README.md

-Transforming your CSV table into an-SQL query ready format to put in your INSERT INTO function does not get easier.
+Transforming your CSV table into an-SQL query ready format to put in your INSERT INTO function.
 Came in real handy when you (like me) had limited access to upload a table to the database--you just had to make do with what you can do: CREATE TABLE and INSERT INTO.

 # steps:
 1. run script